 - 1.1.A.
-Refine the criteria used to evaluate land acquisition and protection decisions, to ensure that criteria adequately reflect current recreation, conservation and resource protection needs. - 1.2.A Continue to dedicate town funds for acquisition. - 1.2.B Continue grant writing (e.g., Land and Water, PARC) to support acquisition. - 1.4.C Provide information to land owners regarding conservation options including: conservation restrictions, gifts, Chapter 61, 61A, 61B and other land protection strategies. - Goal 2: Plan, coordinate and execute open space protection measures that complement community efforts to protect water supply, protect fresh and marine surface waters, preserve historic, scenic and cultural resources, and provide opportunities for farming and agriculture.
+Refine the criteria used to evaluate land acquisition and protection decisions, to ensure that criteria adequately reflect current recreation, conservation and resource protection needs. - 1.2.A Continue to dedicate town funds for acquisition. - 1.2.B Continue grant writing (e.g., Land and Water, PARC) to support acquisition. - 1.2.D Continue to leverage town funding for open space protection by pursuing partnerships with private organizations, non-profits, other public entities, and community organizations. - 1.4.B Review protection status of Town Land Bank and conservation land and evaluate the need for additional protection by conservation restriction or other means if acquired for a specific purpose.
+For example, place a conservation restriction on all parcels purchased for water resource protection purposes. - 1.4.C Provide information to land owners regarding conservation options including: conservation restrictions, gifts, Chapter 61, 61A, 61B and other land protection strategies. - 1.5.E Evaluate the status of completed or ongoing tidal restoration projects (ie., Stewart's Creek, Bridge Creek), and use information for developing best practices for tidal restoration.
+Continue to pursue opportunities and grants to remove tidal restrictions and restore salt marshes and coastal wetlands, specifically: Rendezvous Creek, Maraspin Creek.